 Messianic Judaism refers primarily to Jewish believers in Jesus who continue to practice Judaism.
-Some people who attend Kehilat Yeshua are not Jewish, but they practice Messianic Judaism in imitation of Jesus.
+But many people in the Messianic faith are Gentiles, being drawn back to the ancient paths.
+Many people who attend Kehilat Yeshua are not Jewish, but they practice Messianic Judaism in imitation of Jesus.
 We are part of the larger Messianic Jewish movement of Jews and Gentiles worshiping together, and welcome everyone.

 - During Service, we have a nursery available for children 4 and under.
 Children 5 and older stay in service with their parents, and we provide coloring sheets and crayons to help occupy their hands.

 - During Oneg, we do not provide children's care.
 The nursery is open for anyone to play in, but is not supervised.
 Parents are expected to supervise their children during this time.

 We don't have a set dress code but we ask that you come dressed in a respectful way to meet with the Master of the Universe.

 - Men are welcome but not required to wear a kippah or hat as a sign of respect and a reminder of submission to Hashem's authority.
 Men are also welcome to wear a tallit during prayers and tzitzit on a four-cornered garment.

 - Women are also welcome but not required to cover their heads in a feminine fashion.
 Some woman wear a head covering as an outward symbol of celebration of God's design.
 Skirts and pants are both appropriate.

 As a congregation, we have two major affiliations.
 We are proud to be part of the greater community of believers, both in Christianity and Messianic Judaism.